Superbus (company)

-The company owns three parking garages – two garages and service offices in the Tel Aviv Central Bus Station in Tel Aviv, one in Afula and one at the Jerusalem Central Bus Station.

-The company also operates special trips to Jerusalem employing about 20 drivers who operate 16 minibuses and 4 full-size buses.

-In addition, the company also operates specialty lines to transport students.

-Superbus Formation
+History

 Superbus was formed in 2000, to participate in auctions for the privatization of public transportation in Israel's whose goal was to lower prices and break the monopolies of the Egged Bus Cooperative, and the Dan Bus Company.

 In 2001 the company was awarded a tender to operate the Ramla–Lod and Matityahu transportation clusters, replacing Egged on 6 May 2002.